 In 2019, the inaugural Rocky Mountain Tournament Series included the Steamboat Classic, in beautiful Steamboat Springs, Colorado and the Rocky Mountain Pickleball Open at the Apex Pickleball Complex in Arvada, Colorado.
 Despite continued player support, optimism, and extensive preparation, the 2020 Rocky Mountain Tournament Series was unfortunately not meant to be due to the COVID pandemic.
-While delayed this year, plans for a bigger and better 2021 RMP Series have already begun.
+While delayed last year, plans for a bigger and better 2021 RMP Series are well underway, including announcement of our new venue the Gates Tennis Center in Denver and introduction of the inaugural New Mexico Open.
 Our team remains committed to hosting top national and local tournaments in the Rocky Mountain Region and has partnered with the Professional Pickleball Association (PPA) to further enhance participants tournament experience.

-Preparations are well underway for the 2021 tournament season.
-During our national tournaments, RMP will be hosting many of the world's top pros, and welcoming amateur players from around the country.
+During our national tournaments, RMP will be hosting many of the world's top pros, and welcoming amateur players from around the country and world.
 It's going to be an amazing tournament season, with exceptional player and spectator enhancements and spectacular competition on the courts.
+The Championships will feature three championship courts, with ample spectator seating.

-Please also continue to check here or subscribe to our newsletter for the latest information regarding the RMP Tournament Series and the Championship event.
+Please also continue to check here or subscribe to our newsletter for the latest information regarding the RMP Tournament Series, the Rocky Mountain Championships, New Mexico Open and the Steamboat Classic.

 If you have any questions or would like to contact us, we would be happy to hear from you.